kyma-incubator/documentation-component/docs/props/render-engines.md

-# `renderEngines` property
+# renderEngines

 ## Overview

-The `renderEngines` property is required and contains render engines for component.
+The `renderEngines` property is required and contains an array of render engines specified for the component.

-Render engine is pure React component which task is render content of specific type of document to html.
+A render engine is a pure React component.
+Its purpose is to render the content of a specific type of document to the HTML format.

 ## Types

-For types of render engines, see [file](https://github.com/kyma-incubator/documentation-component/blob/master/packages/documentation-component/src/interfaces/RenderEngine.ts).
+For types of render engines, see [this](https://github.com/kyma-incubator/documentation-component/blob/master/packages/documentation-component/src/interfaces/RenderEngine.ts) file.

-## Passing globally options
+## Pass global options

-`renderEngines` property allows to define options for single render engine.
-Instead of passing a single one, pass object with `renderEngine` field (with appropriate render engine as value) and second `options` field.
-See example.
+The `renderEngines` property allows also you to define options for a single render engine.
+Instead of passing a single one, pass an object with the **renderEngine** field with the appropriate render engine as value, and add the **options** field.

+See this example:

 ``` ts
 const RENDER_ENGINES: RenderEngines = [